CiscoDevNet/netprog_basics/network_device_apis/restconf/README.md

 ***Note: In the video, a different DevNet Sandbox is used***

-Use host address of `ios-xe-mgmt.cisco.com` and port `9443` for all RESTCONF API connections rather than the address of `10.10.20.21` and port `443` that is used in the videos.
+Use host address of `sandbox-iosxe-recomm-1.cisco.com` and port `443` for all RESTCONF API connections rather than the address of `10.10.20.21` that is used in the videos.
+Log onto the devnetsandbox.cisco.com site to get the latest connection information including credentials.

 ## Download Slides